littlebenlittle/littlebenlittle.github.io/site/education.md

 learners away from pursuing their passion.
-When I tell people that I am a mathematician and programmer, about 70% of the time the response is, "Wow, you must be really smart," when the actual case is that our education system taught them to feel like they weren't.
+When I tell people that I am a mathematician and programmer, about 70% of the time the response is, "Wow, you must be really smart," when the actual case is that our education system taught them to feel like they aren't.
 Anyone can learn math, science, and art.
 All it takes is practice and dedication, two skills that institutionalized education doesn't ever really teach.